jbreckmckye/trkl/README.md

     numbers(2); // numHistory() = [1, 2]
     numbers(3); // numHistory() = [1, 2, 3]

-You can provide a maximum history length as an integer.
-This will prevent memory leakage.
+The maximum history length is provided as an integer.
+If undefined, it defaults to ten items.

     let lastTwoNumbers = numbers.history(2);